MicrosoftDocs/sql-docs/azure-sql/database/network-access-controls-overview.md

 [Service tags](/azure/virtual-network/service-tags-overview) can be used in security rules and routes from clients to SQL Database.
 Service tags can be used in  in network security groups, Azure Firewall, and user-defined routes by specifying them in the  source or destination field of a security rule.
 The **Sql** service tag consists of all the IP addresses that are being used by Azure SQL Database.
 The tag is further segmented by regions.
 For example **Sql.WestUS** lists all the IP addresses used by SQL Database in West US.

-The Sql Service tag consists of IP addresses that are required to establish connectivity to Sql Database as documented [here](/connectivity-architecture.md#gateway-ip-addresses).
-Additionally Service tag will also be associated with any outbound traffic from SQL Database used in features such as
+The **Sql** Service tag consists of IP addresses that are required to establish connectivity to SQL Database as documented in [Gateway IP addresses](connectivity-architecture.md#gateway-ip-addresses).
+Additionally, a service tag will also be associated with any outbound traffic from SQL Database used in features such as:

 - [Auditing](auditing-overview.md)
 - [Vulnerability assessment](/azure/defender-for-cloud/sql-azure-vulnerability-assessment-overview)
 - [Import/Export service](database-import-export-azure-services-off.md)